 Go to Import > Audio

-Import the audio you want to change the speed of
+Import the audio you want to speed up or slow down

 Press Ctrl + A on the keyboard to select the whole audio track

 Go to the Effect menu

 In the Percent Change field, enter a value with or without minus (-) to reduce or increase the tempo of the audio respectively.

 Select your preferred option from the submenu to export the modified audio as needed